 It is not a secret that Eastern Europeans (especially Russians) are usually described as “weirdoes that don’t smile”.
-It is true, but we don’t smile not because we don’t want to smile.
-We don’t tend to smile because there are several cultural reasons that have influenced our mentally and behaviour and in society and in todays’s blogpost I’m going to explain them to you, guys.
+It is so true but we don’t smile not because we don’t want to smile.
+It is rather we don’t tend to smile because there are several cultural reasons that have influenced our mentally and behaviour.
+Let’s see what they are.

 1. We don’t show emotions.

-You don’t really smile in Eastern Europe walking down the street, just because you are in a good mood.
+You don’t really smile in Eastern Europe walking down the street just because you are in a good mood.
 Indeed, you need to have an actual reason to smile.
-As an example, it’s fine to smile (but not for long) if you have just heard some good news or whether someone gave you a compliment (this happens quite rarely, that people compliment each other on the street).
-Eastern Europeans prefer to hide their emotions, instead of sharing them with the crowd.
-We believe, that this poker face makes us look strong, invulnerable and invincible.
+As an example, it is fine to smile (but not for long) if you have just heard some good news or someone gave you a compliment (this happens quite rarely, that people compliment each other on the street).
+Instead of sharing them with the crowd, Eastern Europeans prefer to hide their emotions.
+We believe that this poker face makes us look strong, invulnerable and invincible.

 2. You will be considered being crazy.

 What’s more, if people notice you smiling without a reason in Eastern Europe, 99% will think that you are mentally unstable.
-So, if will you ever travel to Eastern Europe, try to change your habits and put away the smile from your face.
-Otherwise, you can get in trouble.
+So, if you ever happen to travel to Eastern Europe, try changing your habits and get rid of the smile.
+Otherwise, you can easily get in trouble.

 3. You will very look suspicious.

 As smiling is not a common pursuit in the Eastern part of Europe, doing that might cause some reasonable suspicions.
-People might think “This person has definitely something on this mind!
-He has a sly smile on his face!”
+People might think the following, ‘This person has definitely something on this mind!
+He has a sly smile on his face!’.
 So don’t ever dare to step into a caffe expressing your high spirits.
 You might get treated as a thief.

 Check the Global 3000 reportage from Moscow about non-smiling Russians: